boie0025/svg_inline_file_extractor/README.md

 This is a work in progress.
 You should specify a specific version of this gem when using, as the interface is subject to wild change in this early phase of development.

+See the [SVG Inline Image Extraction and Replacement With Ruby](https://www.webvolta.com/blog/svg-inline-image-extraction-and-replacement-with-ruby) blog post for more details.

 ## Roadmap

 * ~~Add ability to replace an inline image with a URI after extraction~~ Done